 - A. Duties of the Compensation Committee - a.
 The Company's Compensation Committee was established on November 15, 2011. - b.
 The members of the Compensation Committee are appointed by the Board of Directors and the Compensation Committee shall consist of four members.
 The responsibilities of committee are as follows: - 1.
 Prescribe and periodically review the performance review and remuneration policy, system, standards, and structure for directors and executives. - 2.
-Periodically evaluate and prescribe the remuneration of directors and executives. - B. Professional Qualifications and Independence Analysis of Compensation Committee Members
+Periodically evaluate and prescribe the remuneration of directors and executives.

+B. Professional Qualifications and Independence Analysis of Compensation Committee Members
-Title Criteria Name Experience Professional Qualification and Experience Independence Criteria Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member

-Independent Director Shiuh-Kao Chiang 0
+Title Criteria Name Experience Professional Qualification and Experience Independence Criteria Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Independent Director Shiuh-Kao Chiang 0 Independent Director Shang-Ming Chin Diagon refer to page 11op Independent director Chiu-Feng Lien riease refer to page 11an Please refer to page 11and 12 of this annual report.
+Independent director Yu-Hui Ning 0

-Independent Director Ta-Wen Sun

-Independent Director Shang-Ming Chin Shang-Ming Chin Please refer to page 11 and 12 of this annual repo 0

-Independent director Chiu-Feng Lien

-Independent director Yu-Hui Ning

-- C. Attendance of Members at Compensation Committee Meetings - a.
+C. Attendance of Members at Compensation Committee Meetings

+- a.
 The Compensation Committee has four members. - b.
 The tenure of the 4th session is from June 17, 2022 to June 16, 2025.
-A total of 2 (A) meetings of the Compensation Committee were held in 2022.
+A total of 2 (A) meetings of the Compensation Committee were held in 2023.
 Member attendance was as follows:

-the compensation committee were neighbor attendance was as follows.
-Title Name Attendance in Person(B) By Proxy Attendance Rate (%) [B/A] Remarks Chairman Shiuh-Kao Chiang 2 0 100 06/17/2022 Re-elected Committee Member Ta-Wen Sun 1 0 100 Tenure expired Committee Member Shang-Ming Chin 2 0 100 06/17/2022 Re-elected Committee Member Chiu-Feng Lien 1 0 100 06/17/2022 Newly elected Committee Member Yu-Hui Ning 1 0 100 06/17/2022 Newly elected
+Title Name Attendance in Person(B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks

+Chairman Shiuh-Kao Chiang 2 0 100

+Committee Member Shang-Ming Chin 2 0 100

+Committee Member Chiu-Feng Lien 2 0 100

+Committee Member Yu-Hui Ning 2 0 100